yhinai/betterSearch/README.md

 ## 🛠️ TECHNICAL ARCHITECTURE

 ### Multi-Provider Orchestration
-HiveMind is model-agnostic.
+betterSearch is model-agnostic.
 Configure your "Neural Link" to use:
 1.  **Google Gemini**: (Default) Supports *Thinking* models for deep reasoning and *Flash* for speed.
 2.  **OpenAI**: GPT-4o integration.
 3.  **Anthropic**: Claude 3.5 Sonnet integration.